JoseBalado/SignalRAuth/README.md

 ### Clean the cookies.
 When the server is stopped the cookies from the browser need to be deleted.
-Delete the cookies and restore the server again.
+Then stop and start the server and login again.